Eagle Rock High School

 Eagle Rock High School (ERHS) is a public school located in the Eagle Rock neighborhood of northeast Los Angeles, California.

 History

-The school opened its doors on September 12, 1927.
+The school opened its doors on September 12, 1927.It was replaced by a new building in 1970.

 It was in the Los Angeles City High School District until 1961, when it merged into LAUSD.

 Eagle Rock was relieved of overcrowding when Central Region High School 13, also known as Taylor Yard and then as Sonia M. Sotomayor Learning Academies opened in 2011.

 Student Body

 Eagle Rock High School serves the Northeast Los Angeles neighborhoods of Eagle Rock and Mt.
 Washington, as well as parts of Highland Park and Glassell Park.

 The student body is estimated to be 60% Hispanic, 28% Asian, 9% Non-Hispanic White, 2% Black, 0.4% Pacific Islander/Native American, and 0.04% Mixed Race.
 U.S. News & World Report estimates that 65% of students are economically disadvantaged, meaning they are eligible for the free- or reduced-lunch program.
 Out of the student body, 51% are eligible for the free lunch program—capped at a household income of $29,995 for a family of four—while 14% of students are eligible for the reduced lunch program—capped at a household income of $42,643 for a family of four.